materials-data-facility/scythe/docs/source/user-guide.rst

 The ``BaseAdapter`` class defines the interface for all adapters.

-.. autoclass:: materials_io.adapters.base.BaseAdapter
+.. autoclass:: scythe.adapters.base.BaseAdapter
     :member-order: bysource
     :noindex:
     :members:

-Adapters must fulfill a single operation, ``transform``, which renders metadata from one of the MaterialsIO parsers into a new form.
+Adapters must fulfill a single operation, ``transform``, which renders metadata from one of the Scythe parsers into a new form.
 There are no restrictions on the output for this function, except that ``None`` indicates that there is no valid transformation for an object.

-The ``check_compatibility`` and ``version`` method provide a route for marking which versions of a parser are compatible with an adapter. ``materials_io`` uses the version in utility operations to provide warnings to users about when an adapter is out-of-date.
+The ``check_compatibility`` and ``version`` method provide a route for marking which versions of a parser are compatible with an adapter. ``scythe`` uses the version in utility operations to provide warnings to users about when an adapter is out-of-date.

 Using Adapters